Sobsz/jumpy-game/README.md

 honorable mention: [neverball](https://neverball.org/) which isn't really a standard platformer but has similar vibes outside of that (and is also quite fun)

-also [seum](https://store.steampowered.com/app/457210/SEUM_Speedrunners_from_Hell) which i haven't tried yet but it seems cool
+also [seum](https://store.steampowered.com/app/457210/SEUM_Speedrunners_from_Hell) which i haven't tried yet but it seems cool [update: i now have and yeah it's cool]

 ## todo